simonfrey/termtable/README.md

 ## Motivation

 All the other table writer libraries I found always required me to have all the data at the moment of drawing.
-As I use [JSONL](https://github.com/vitalfrog/jsonl) in the API the data comes one record after another, which made the other libraries not a fit for the [VitalFrog](https://www.vitalfrog.com/) go client.
+As I use [JSONL](https://github.com/vitalfrog/jsonl) in on of my APIs the data comes one record after another, which made the other libraries not a fit.

 ## Simple example